UniMath/agda-unimath/src/modal-logic/weak-deduction.lagda.md

   where

   weak-modal-logic-closed :
-    {a : modal-formula i} → weak-modal-logic-closure axioms ⊢w a → is-in-subtype (weak-modal-logic-closure axioms) a weak-modal-logic-closed =
+    {a : modal-formula i} → weak-modal-logic-closure axioms ⊢ₘw a → is-in-subtype (weak-modal-logic-closure axioms) a weak-modal-logic-closed =
     ind-weak-deduction _